axil/numpy-data-types/content/numpy_data_types.rst

         >>> np.array(2**63-1)+1    # always np.int64 because v > 2**32-1
         -9223372036854775808

 For performance reasons NumPy doesn’t warn you about the overflows happening with arrays — even with zero-dimensional array such as those in the example above.
-Speaking of zero-dimensional arrays more realistic example where you can run into them is when you iterate over a NumPy array with nditer:
+Speaking of zero-dimensional arrays a more realistic example where you can run into them is when you iterate over a NumPy array with nditer:

 .. code:: python